About Mary

 Zero Carb * Intermittent Fasting * Autoimmune Protocol * Pescavore * Grain-free Dairy-free Seed-oil-free Sugar-free Sweetener-free * Celiac * Hashimoto’s * Stage III Metastasized Thyroid Cancer * Carabiner Codependency * Five-string Bluegrass Fan * Classical Ballet * Yoga * Outward Bound * Door County, Wisconsin * South Africa * Scotland * Stand-up Comedy * Silicon Valley * Florida * Chicago * Francophilia * Sarcasm * Essentialism & Minimalism * Warm Weather & Waters * Neurotransmitter Optimization * Natural Bio Optimization * Dry Wine * Hero’s Journey * Sashimi * Travel.

-And the microseconds it would take for me to volunteer to die for my sons are too small to measure.
+I’m the proud student of my best teacher, Donovan, a loving English lab.
+And the fraction of microseconds it would take for me to volunteer my life for my sons is too small to measure.
 I will proudly leave this earth having replaced myself with two exponentially higher value humans.

 I love Mondays.
 I don’t make new year’s resolutions.
 And I want to work until the day I die.